Do I need to sit the TSA?

 How to prepare for the TSA:

-- For Section 1, the allotted time per question is brief (under 2 minutes per multiple choice question), so students will need to work through the problems with speed and accuracy.
+For Section 1, the allotted time per question is brief (under 2 minutes per multiple choice question), so students will need to work through the problems with speed and accuracy.
+The following tips are all about management and regulation of your time and your effort.

 - Calculate the number of minutes you have per question before the exam.